-Did you know we have over 320 days of sunshine a year!*
+Over 320 days of sunshine a year!

 It is important to remember that at any time of year, across the entire mountain range, a rise in elevation of 200m can mean a fall in temperature of around 1°C – even in summer!